-B&M track is noticeable for it’s large square spine (known as “box section”) and two rails on either side, attached to the track by the inside as to allow for the coasters to run with their wheels on the outer parts of the rail (necessary for a smoother ride).
+B&M track is noticeable for it’s large square spine, known as box section, and two rails on either side, attached to the track by the inside as to allow for the coasters to run with their wheels on the outer parts of the rail, which is necessary for a smoother ride.

-Some of B&M’s coasters tend to have a short “pre-drop” after the lift hill unlike other coasters.
-B&M have built over 100 roller coasters; all of which are still operating, although seven have been relocated.
+Unlike other coasters, some of B&M’s coasters tend to have a short pre-drop after the lift hill in order to relieve strain on the chain mechanism.
+B&M have built over 100 roller coasters; most of which are still operating, although a half dozen have been relocated.

 B&M’s First Coaster